 Weeds compete with the crop plants for nutrients, water and light.
-Tall weeds that grow on top of the crop plants and shade the crop canopy are very harmful to yield.
+Tall weeds that grow on top of the crop plants and shade the crop canopy are very harmful to vield.
 Conversely, short weeds become very aggressive if allowed to grow uninterrupted when the crop plants are small [1].
 Herbicides are important agricultural chemicals used to control weeds in modern farming systems [2, 3].
 To reduce the adverse effects of herbicides on the environment and agricultural products, the system of organic agriculture has become popular in the world.
 This system adopts non-chemical weed control approaches.
 The main productions of such farms are cereals and vegetables.
 However, sugar beet is still grown in chemical conditions of intensive farming [4].
 In organic farming system the most serious problem is effective weed control due to high weed concurrence in the sugar beet crop.
 The increase in weed infestation in conservationally tilled soil is the second challenge [5].
 Although for most situations, conventional tillage methods have been the main tillage methods for establishing sugar beet since the first part of the 20th century [6], the costs, as well as the environmental concerns have leaded farmers and researchers to adopt conservation tillage methods, i.e. reduced tillage, minimum tillage and no-tillage methods [7].
 Conservation tillage methods have been used for sugar beet [4, 8-10].
 However, the results of these methods may be contrary [11].
 Conservation tillage methods may lead to raised diversity of weed species and population [12, 13] and have a harmful effect on crop yield [14].
 But, other studies have confirmed the opposite [15].
-In Iran, most of the cultivated area is under conventional tillage methods, and influence of conservation tillage methods on weed population indices for sugar beet crop has not been studied enough.
-Therefore, the main objective of this study was to study the influence of different tillage methods on weed population indices for sugar beet crop.
+In Iran, most of the cultivated area is under conventional tillage methods and effect of conservation tillage methods on weed population indices for sugar beet crop has not been studied enough.
+Therefore, the main objective of this study was to study the weed population response to different tillage methods in a sugar beet cropping system under semi-arid conditions.